Balance of payments, UK: January to March 2025

 Financial account

 The financial account covers transactions that result in a change of ownership of financial assets and liabilities between UK residents and non-residents.
 For example, the acquisitions and disposals of foreign shares by UK residents.
-The accounts are presented by the functional categories of direct investment, portfolio investment, other investment, financial derivatives and reserve assets.
+The accounts are presented by the functional categories of direct investment, portfolio investment, other investment, financial derivatives, and reserve assets.

 International investment position

 The international investment position (IIP) is a statement that shows at the end of the period the value and composition of UK external assets (foreign assets owned by UK residents) and identified UK external liabilities (UK assets owned by foreign residents).
-The framework of international accounts sets out that the IIP is also presented by functional category, consistent with primary income and the financial account.
+The framework of international accounts stipulates that the IIP is also presented by functional category, consistent with primary income and the financial account.

 Precious metals

-Further information on precious metals and their impact can be found in our UK trade bulletin.
+Further information on precious metals and their impact can be found in our UK trade bulletin

 Special drawing rights